 Another popular time to visit Dozza is the first Sunday of May, when the town hosts Dozza Il Vino è in Festa, an annual wine festival.
 Stands are set up around the quaint town, where you get to sample the best local wines as well as cheese, oils, and other authentic specialties that pair well with wine.

 Otherwise, I think your best bet is to visit Dozza (and Emilia Romagna in general) during the spring or fall months.
 This is when accommodation prices are relatively inexpensive across the region, especially when compared to July or August.
-The temperatures are generally mild, so you’ll encounter the fewest tourists then (which isn’t really an issue in Dozza, but the fewer tourists, the better, right?).
+The temperatures are generally mild.
+So you’ll encounter the fewest tourists then (which isn’t really an issue in Dozza, but the fewer tourists, the better, right?).

 Getting to Dozza from Bologna